Farm Raised vs. Wild Caught Fish: What's the Difference?

 Farm-raised fish might have fewer contaminants due to controlled environments, but wild-caught fish generally provide more beneficial nutrients like omega-3 fatty acids.
 However, both types of fish can be part of a healthy diet, depending on their source and handling.
 The key is to consume seafood that is responsibly sourced and properly managed to minimize your health risks and enjoy the benefits, such as:

-• High-quality protein: Fish provides a lean source of complete protein, essential for muscle repair and overall body function.
+- High-quality protein: Fish is a lean source of complete protein, which is essential for muscle repair and overall body function.

 Frequently Asked Questions